joolstorrentecalo/gitlab-foss/doc/administration/backup_restore/backup_gitlab.md

 task:

 - `GITLAB_BACKUP_MAX_CONCURRENCY`: The maximum number of projects to back up at the same time.
-Defaults to the number of logical CPUs.
+Defaults to the number of logical CPUs (in GitLab 14.1 and earlier, defaults to `1`).
 - `GITLAB_BACKUP_MAX_STORAGE_CONCURRENCY`: The maximum number of projects to back up at the same time on each storage.
 This allows the repository backups to be spread across storages.
-Defaults to `2`.
+Defaults to `2` (in GitLab 14.1 and earlier, defaults to `1`).

 For example, with 4 repository storages: